wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 [Last time, we discussed Wang's attack in theory]({% post_url 2020-04-20-wangs-attack-1 %}).
 Now let's cover the implementation.

-The description for [Cryptopals Set 7](https://cryptopals.com/sets/7) calls Wang's attack "as difficult as anything we've done [in all 7 sets of challenges]".
+[Cryptopals Set 7](https://cryptopals.com/sets/7) calls Wang's attack "as difficult as anything we've done [across the first 7 sets of challenges]".
 I would not disagree.[^1] It's a tricky challenge, but if we take the right approach we can get it to read clearly and run fast.
 The end result is a script that continuously generates MD4 collisions at a rate of several per minute.

-[^1]: Although an honorable mention goes to challenge 48.
-That one covers Bleichenbacher's attack on RSA with PKCS 1.5, an attack whose proper implementation requires a comparably psychotic level of attention to detail as Wang's attack does.
+[^1]: Although an honorable mention goes to challenge 48, which covers Bleichenbacher's attack on RSA with PKCS 1.5.
+I'd rate Wang's attack as more difficult overall, but the two attacks do require comparably psychotic levels of attention to detail.

-We'll be working in Python, because none of us have the time to write hard code like this in less helpful languages than Python.
+We'll be working in Python, because none of us have the time to write hard code like this in less helpful languages.
 No, it's not as fast as C, but it doesn't take years off your life either.

 The theory behind the attack was covered in [Wang's Attack in Theory]({% post_url 2020-04-20-wangs-attack-1 %}).
 That post covers the "what" and "why" of Wang's attack; this post covers the